 Topical creams are much much cheaper than laser treatments and don’t have the nasty side effects of oral medications.
 Some topical treatments can also help with the look and feel of your nail.
 Creams can help soften and break down unsightly parts of your toenails.
 The oral medications and lasers are just designed to try and kill the fungus, then you have to wait for the healthy nail to grow back to see whether it worked – meanwhile, your toes are showing very little sign of improvement.

-Topical treatments are often the best option to treat and cure toenail fungus.
+Topical treatments are often the best option to treat and cure an infection.
 If topical treatments are not effective, even when you’ve used them daily for 6 months, that is when you should begin talking to your doctor about a more serious treatment (laser or oral medication).
 Fungus can eventually penetrate into the nail bed and nail matrix, so the more expensive laser treatment might be required.
 Followed up again with a topical cream, you should be cured.

 The emphasis is that you need to use the treatment as directed and usually daily.
 It takes a bit of time but it is worth the effort.
 You’ll start to see new nail growth, as healthy growth once the fungus is dead and gone.
 In a few months you’ll have a fully nice and healthy toenail again.